girlscript/winter-of-contributing/Competitive_Programming/C++/Searching & Sorting/Insertion_Sort.md

 # Time Complexity
    ### Best Case
-   When the array is already sorted (in ascending order)

    O(n)

+   eg:- When the array is already sorted (in ascending order)
    ### Average Case
    O(n^2)
    ### Worst Case
-   When the array is reversly sorted (in descending order)

    O(n^2)

+   eg:- When the array is reversly sorted (in descending order)

 # Space Complexity
 O(1)